 - Use lubricants.
 A personal lubricant can make sex more comfortable.
 Try different brands until you find one you like.

 Coping and support

-Until vaginal penetration becomes less painful and bothersome, you and your partner might find other ways to be intimate.
+Until vaginal penetration becomes less painful, you and your partner might find other ways to be intimate.
 Sensual massage, kissing and mutual masturbation offer alternatives to intercourse that might be more comfortable, more fulfilling and more fun than your regular routine.